 Use a Doormat

-Keep a doormat at entrances into your home to protect your vinyl floors from dirt, moisture, and chemicals.
+Keep a doormat at entrances into your home to protect your vinyl floors from dirt, moisture, doormatand chemicals.
 Any dirt or grit that is brought in can act like sandpaper and remove the finish from the floors.
 It’s easy to see tracked-in dirt, but what you can’t see is chemicals from asphalt on shoes and tile.
 The chemicals can even cause your floors to start turning yellow!
+The best part about using a doormat is the fun you can have!
+Choose a doormat with a quirky saying, seasonal pattern or even customize a monogram for your family.

 Keep Your Floors Clean